 Take time to evaluate the people who come through the car wash – who uses automatic tunnels?
 Who vacuums their cars?
 Who uses the self-serve bays?
 Do they come alone or with other people?
 How long do they spend at the car wash?

 In this box, describe how your products or services can help your customers.
-For example, if you are an owner of a car wash, you are helping your clients to have a clean car, but you are also helping them to maintain the value of their vehicles.
+For example, if you are the owner of a car wash, you are helping your clients to have a clean car, but you are also helping them to maintain the value of their vehicles.
 This is indirectly helping them feel better and more confident about themselves because of their clean car.

 In this box, describe how your products or services work.
 For example, if your business uses eco-friendly cleaning solutions and spot-free water.
-“We wash, wax, hand dry and detail all the interior of your car.”
+“We wash, wax, hand dry, and detail all the interior of your car.”